urbanairship/go-iapclient/README.md

-# go-iapclient
+# iapclient

-A Google Cloud Platform Identity Aware Proxy authentication library for Golang
+iapclient is a library to facilitate programmatic service-account authentication to endpoints protected by Google Cloud Platform's Identity Aware Proxy